 Localization challenges and objectives

-In order to expand and capture new markets, inDriver needed quality localization.
+In order to expand and capture new markets, inDriver needed quality localization service.
 This meant finding solutions to several challenges:

 Adapting complex languages for translation.